 - 1. Be sure the unit has been serviced and is in good operating condition. - 2.
-Check to make sure the hydraulic spinners are not running and hub is unlocked. - 3.
+Disengage the PTO. - 3.
 Fill the body with material to be spread. - 4.
-Adjust the tractor's hydraulic control valve to the setting required for the material used, based on the desired spread pattern. - 5.
-Adjust the material flow divider to give the desired spread pattern. - 6.
-Set the feed gate opening to obtain the desired yield. - 7.
-Lock hub. - 8.
-Set 2-speed valve to desired position. - 9.
-Engage the spinners. - 10.
-Drive at a speed that will allow you to maintain good control for the terrain.
+Drive to the location where spreading is to be done. - 5.
+If your unit has hydraulic spinners, adjust the tractor's hydraulic control valve to the setting required for the material used, based on the desired spread pattern. - 6.
+Adjust the material flow divider to give the desired spread pattern. - 7.
+Set the feed gate opening to obtain the desired yield. - 8.
+Engage the PTO - 9.
+Drive at a speed that allows the engine to run at a proper RPM and maintain good control for the terrain.